exonum/exonum-doc/src/architecture/consensus.md

 - The validator may receive messages in any order because of network delays.
-  For example, the validator may receive a prevote or precommit for a block proposal that the validator doesn’t know
+  For example, the validator may receive a prevote or precommit for a block proposal that the validator does not know
 - There can be validators acting not according to the consensus algorithm.
   Validators may be offline, or they can be corrupted by an adversary.
 To formalize